-7.50% per year compounded annually, net of investment related expenses.
+7.40% (prior year 7.50%) per year compounded annually, net of investment related expenses.
 This is supported by the target asset allocation of the trust and the expected long-term return by asset class.

 See table later in this section.
 This assumption was adopted based on the July 7, 2020 experience study.